 Amy Krulik, M.C.P., Chairperson

 Amy is the CEO of the Kaiserman Jewish Community Center in Wynnewood, Pa.
 Previously she served as the executive director of the Jewish Relief Agency, one of the largest direct service food pantries in the Philadelphia region.
-She brings many years of experience in nonprofit administration and marketing to the Healthy NewsWorks Advisory Board.
+She brings many years of experience in nonprofit administration and marketing to the Healthy NewsWorks Board.
 She earned a bachelor’s in government from Hamilton College and a master’s in city planning from the University of Pennsylvania.
 She has served on the board since 2010.

 James W. Buehler, M.D.

 Nancy Erickson, R.N., M.S.N., M.Ed.

 Nancy worked as a school nurse for 22 years.
 She retired from Highland Park Elementary School in Upper Darby, Pa., where as part of the Healthy NewsWorks program she led the Healthy Hawk newspaper.
-Nancy also enjoys writing poetry, volunteering, and teaching CPR for the American Red Cross.
-She is a registered nurse and has a master’s degree in health education.
-She has served on the advisory board since 2010.
+She has a master’s degree in leadership in nursing from the University of Pennsylvania and a master’s degree in education from Eastern University.
+She has served on the board since 2010.

 Amy Ginensky, J.D.

 Amy is a senior partner in Pepper Hamilton LLP’s Philadelphia office, the chair of its Media and Communications and First Amendment practices, and immediate past chair of the firm’s Commercial Litigation Practice Group.
 She is a Fellow of the American College of Trial Lawyers.
-Ms. Ginensky is past president of the Philadelphia Bar Foundation and a current member of its executive committee.
+She is past president of the Philadelphia Bar Foundation and a current member of its executive committee.
 She earned her law degree at the University of Virginia.
 Amy joined the Healthy NewsWorks board in 2016.

 Aviva Habib, M.S.Ed.

 Aviva is an adjunct faculty member at Camden Community College.
 She has worked as an elementary school teacher in Philadelphia and Camden, N.J., and has served as a Healthy NewsWorks teacher and editor.
 She earned a master’s degree in education from the University of Pennsylvania and received the Penn Graduate School of Education (Penn GSE) Recent Alumni/Early Career Award of Merit in 2015.
 She joined the board in 2015.

 Laurita Hack, D.P.T., M.B.A., Ph.D.